edouardkombo/BreezeFramework/README.md

 Having your first "Hello World" is magic, really magic.

-Breeze has its own cli manager that gives the opportunity to extend an extension cli.
+Remember, Breeze has its own cli manager and extensions can have their own too !<br/> Also, from Breeze Cli manager, you can call an extension cli, So, you don't have to touch Breeze Core files.
-Wow, hopefully, the router extension has been built with a cli.
-It gives you the ability to generate skeletons.

-When you code your own extensions, think independent, think community, give a cli to your extension to simplify everything.
+Breeze Router extension let's you build skeleton routes and controllers in minutes.<br/>
+Inspired by java for android, we have chosen to replace "controller" by "activity".<br/>

-Well, so, let's generate a first hello world with the Router cli.
-In your command line, type this
+Well, so, let's generate our first "Hello World!" now, in your command line, type this

 	php console -l Router generate skeleton
 	OR
 	php console --link Router generate skeleton

 You will be prompted to give an activity (controller) name.
-Type 'home' for a default route will hello world.
+Type 'home' for a single default route, with a single activity action.
-Type anything else to generate a crud skeleton.
+Type anything else to generate a complete crud skeleton.

- - Open your `src\` folder, you will see your activity (controller) generated.
+ - Open your `src\` folder, you will see your activity generated (`src\{:activityname}Activity.php`).
- - Open your `config\Router.config.php`, yu will generated routes.
+ - Open your `config\Router.config.php`, to see the generated routes.

 Now, simply type in your browser 'http://localhost' to see your first hello world.
 That's it.

+!!!
+IMPORTANT FUN ONE !!!<br/>
+You can uninstall at any moment our router extension, and replace it.
+Breeze framework is highly customisable and scalable.
+To uninstall an extension, juste type:

+	php console -u extension
+	OR
+	php console --uninstall extension

 5) GOING FURTHER WITH BREEZE
 -------------------------------

-If you don't like our router manager, you can use a router you feel comfortable with and adapt it to Breeze.
-To see how to create an extension, report on http://www.breezeframework.com.

-When you build an extension or adapt an interesting one, please, share it on http://www.breezeframework.com.
+Here we are, you can adapt any extensions that has been thought for php5.3 or later.
+Need an example?<br/>
+You can implement a phpDataMapper, ACL, Authentication, Template Manager, Request Manager, Session Manager... anything you need, The simplest it is, the faster you can reach your goals with fun.

+More tutorials coming on http://www.breezeframework.com.

+Help us offering great and fun extensions to the world, share your extensions with us, take a breeze!
 Your experience will help others.

-Well, we have other extensions available and more coming soon.
-Visit our website to see them.

-FEEL FREE TO PLAY WITH BREEZE.
+Have fun little php architect !

 What's inside Breeze?
 ---------------
-	config/
 	core/
 		App.php
 		Cli.php
 		Console
 		Intercept.php
-	extensions/
-		libs/
-		cli/
-		i18n/
-		schema/
-	src/
-		cache/
-		tmp/
-		views/

-Breeze is yours, unleash the power, and...
+	public_html/
+		.htaccess
+		favicon.ico
+		index.php

+Breeze is yours now, unleash its great power and TELL IT TO THE WORLD...
 THINK LIKE AN ARCHITECT!

 SYSTEM REQUIREMENTS